Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Methodology

 \section{Methodology}

-In order to gain a comprehensive overview of the motivational factors, challenges, and best practices of data mesh implementations, 15 semi-structured expert interviews are conducted between November 2022 and January 2023.
-Following the approach of \citet{Helfferich2011DieDaten}, an interview guideline is used, structuring the interviews with regard to the outlined topics.
+In order to gain a comprehensive overview of the motivational factors, challenges, and implementation strategies of data mesh adoptions, 15 semi-structured expert interviews are conducted between November 2022 and January 2023.
+The method of semi-structured interviews is chosen for its ability to balance between the structured nature of closed questions and the flexibility of open-ended questions.
+This balance is crucial for exploring complex and novel topics, such as data mesh, while allowing new ideas and themes to emerge during the interview process \cite{semistructured}.
+Following the approach of reference \cite{Helfferich2011DieDaten}, an interview guideline is used, structuring the interviews with regard to the outlined topics.
+The guideline was initially developed to reflect the core themes of our research question.
+Through pilot testing, we assessed the effectiveness of our approach, making refinements to the guideline.
+Throughout the interview process, we further tailored the guideline to include topics raised by the interviewees to ensure a comprehensive exploration of the subject.
+The main version of the interview guideline was established after the fourth interview.
 We use a purposive sampling method \cite{Etikan2016ComparisonSampling} to interview partners from diverse industries to comprehensively address data mesh properties by incorporating a range of perspectives and applications.
+More specifically, we utilize expert sampling \cite{Etikan2016ComparisonSampling} by identifying experts based on their LinkedIn job titles and activities---most notably LinkedIn posts and comments.
+Additionally, we directly reach out to key stakeholders via LinkedIn who played a pivotal role in publicly available data mesh success stories.

+To qualify for inclusion in the interview process, candidates were required to have at least one year of experience in the domain of data mesh, along with five years of experience in the fields of data and AI.
+In one instance, an interviewee had only six months of experience in data mesh; however, this participant was included due to their extensive background in the closely related area of distributed data architectures.
+While one year may seem a minor inclusion requirement, it represents considerable expertise in the emerging domain of data mesh, which was only introduced in 2019\footnote{One participant stated five years of experience; the provided rationale was \textit{experience in the domain}, previous to the introduction of the term data mesh.}.

-Our study also encompasses representation from companies of varying sizes and levels of experience with the topic.
-An overview of the interviewees and their characteristics are depicted in \Cref{tab:interviews} on page \pageref{tab:interviews}.
+Our study encompasses representation from companies of varying sizes and levels of experience with the topic.
+An overview of the interviewees and their characteristics are depicted in \Cref{tab:interviews}.
+Further \hyperref[fig:cloud]{Figure 2} provides and overview of the main concepts discussed during the interviews.

-Due to the COVID pandemic, all interviews were conducted via video calls and recorded with consent.
-They were then transcribed for qualitative content analysis using open coding \cite{Krippendorff2018ContentMethodology} and MAXQDA2020 \cite{Radiker2020MAXQDAMAXQDA}.
-After the eighth interview, the final coding system was established and the remaining seven interviews were used to evaluate the reliability of the coding system.
-The codes were sorted into main categories: \textit{theoretical understanding}, \textit{case description}, \textit{motivational factors}, \textit{challenges}, \textit{best practices}, \textit{impact}, and \textit{archetypes} to allow deductions with regard to the established research question.
-In total, we derive 717 codes, resulting from 48 hours of coding work.